resource-watch/authentication/README.md

 OAuth Variables

 - JWT_SECRET				=> The secret used to generate JWT tokens.
-It's a required field if the JWT feature in the auth-plugin is active.
+It's a required field if the JWT feature is active.
 The JWT feature is active by default.
 - TWITTER_CONSUMER_KEY		=> Twitter OAuth consumer key.
-If's a required field if the Twitter feature in the auth-plugin is active.
+If's a required field if the Twitter feature is active.
 It's not active by default.
 - TWITTER_CONSUMER_SECRET	=> Twitter OAuth consumer secret.
-If's a required field if the Twitter feature in the auth-plugin is active.
+If's a required field if the Twitter feature is active.
 It's not active by default.
 - GOOGLE_CLIENT_ID			=> Google+ OAuth client ID.
-If's a required field if the Google feature in the auth-plugin is active.
+If's a required field if the Google feature is active.
 It's not active by default.
 - GOOGLE_CLIENT_SECRET		=> Google+ OAuth client secret.
-If's a required field if the Google feature in the auth-plugin is active.
+If's a required field if the Google feature is active.
 It's not active by default.
 - FACEBOOK_CLIENT_ID		=> Facebook OAuth client ID.
-If's a required field if the Facebook feature in the auth-plugin is active.
+If's a required field if the Facebook feature is active.
 It's not active by default.
 - FACEBOOK_CLIENT_SECRET	=> Facebook OAuth client secret.
-If's a required field if the Facebook feature in the auth-plugin is active.
+If's a required field if the Facebook feature is active.
 It's not active by default.
 - SPARKPOST_KEY				=> Key to send mails with Sparkpost.
 It's a required field if you offer a local OAuth provider.
 - CONFIRM_URL_REDIRECT		=> URL to redirect users whenever they activate their account.
 It's a required field if you offer a local OAuth provider.
 - PUBLIC_URL				=> Base Application URL.
 It must be the public domain of your Control Tower instance, and it's used to compose account links.
 It you are offering a local OAuth provider it's a required field.
 This URL also needs to be configured as an acceptable callback on the OAuth provider settings.